ARMmbed/mbed-os/UNITTESTS/README.md

     }
     ```

-This example does not use any Mbed OS code, but if your unit tests do then remember to update header stubs in `UNITTESTS/target_h` and source stubs in `UNITTESTS/stubs` with any missing type or function declarations.
+This example does not use any Mbed OS code, but if your unit tests do, then remember to update header stubs in `UNITTESTS/target_h` and source stubs in `UNITTESTS/stubs` with any missing type or function declarations.

 ### Building and running unit tests